gstlearn/gstlearn/python/README.md

 * If your system distribution repository doesn't provide minimum required versions, please install the tools manually (see provider website)
 * If you plan to generate the documentation, add `-DBUILD_DOXYGEN=ON` to the first cmake command above.
-* If you don't know how to execute github commands, you may (read this)[https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token].
+* If you don't know how to execute github commands, you may [read this](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
 * Using Visual Studio on a Windows where MinGW is also installed may need to add `-G "Visual Studio 16 2019"` in the first command (adapt version).
 * The Windows C++ Compiler used must be the same that the one used for compiling Python (Visual C++).
 Using another compiler than Visual C++ is not supported.
 * If you want to build and install the *Debug* version, you must replace `Release` by `Debug` above